 Ask any true Jeep owner what shop they take their Jeep to and they’ll point to themselves.
 The physical toll these off-road machines are put through and the love they require are parts of the satisfaction of owning a Jeep.

 The reliability of these trucks goes as far as the wrench swung at them.
 A daily driver with 300,000 miles isn’t unheard of. the AMC 4.0 inline 6 engine is a tank.
 Older Jeeps can be unreliable but it is usually due to an electrical failure or the suspension taking a dump.

 The simplicity of Jeeps is one of their biggest strengths.
 The ability to work so well and handle and be so reliable for how simple they are makes the Jeep a wonderful home project.
 Newer and forevermore complex trucks may require advanced knowledge and schooling.
 Some even need a computer to change to dang oil.

 For the purpose of this article, we are looking at cost.
 Cheaper Jeep Wrangler alternatives usually mean older models.
 Think pre 2001~.
-Jeeps are still highly desired and they hold they value longer than other trucks (even though they may not warrant the higher resale price.
+Jeeps are still highly desired and they hold their value longer than other trucks (even though they may not warrant the higher resale price.
 Keep reading).

 First-generation 4Runners are great for engine swaps, suspension upgrades, interior work, and remove the rear “camper” shell to make it an open rear summer cruiser.
 Upgrading with the availability of non-OEM parts makes the 4Runner one of many excellent Jeep Wrangler alternatives.

 If you’re looking for a replacement with less investment than a Jeep but with the ability to have fun off the pavement you’re in luck!
 Some older trucks excel in the mud.